> Studying in Korea

 |Specific Research Program

-⑧ Documents proving that you have completed at least one semester (proof of enrollment issued by your university in your country)
+⑨ Document verifying you have completed at least one semester at your home university (i.e. proof of enrollment issued by home university)

 ※ The Chief of mission may ask additional documents in order to examine the purpose of stay, genuineness of invitation, and qualifications of the inviter and invitee if deemed necessary.

 · You are eligible to apply if you research, study or train at an educational organization, academic research center,

 private enterprise and other groups that do not fall under D-2 categories.
 For example, you are